Antheagao/Shipping_Container_Project/README.md

 The program asks whether the user will use the program on another ship.

-# Onloading
+# Loading
-The program handles **onloading** by calculating an optimal path to onload the shipping container requested from the shipping dock to the nearest available ship coordinate.
+The program handles **loading** by calculating an optimal path to load the shipping container requested from the shipping dock to the nearest available ship coordinate.

-We have an example of the ***Onloading*** feature below:
+We have an example of the ***Loading*** feature below:

-## Onloading : Example
+## Loading : Example

 Upon compilation of the program, it will ask for *user sign-in*, and then request the manifest .txt file